Arsenic is an element found in nature. It is used to harden copper and make things like:

 Arsenic can also get into water from run-off (water flowing across the surface of land) and leaching (water flowing through soil).
 Arsenic can leach into water from:

-Arsenic is classified as a human carcinogen.
+Arsenic is classified as a human carcinogen, which means it can increase the risk of getting cancer.
 Being exposed to arsenic for many years may increase the risk of these types of cancer:

-Studies show that arsenic might cause respiratory disease, heart disease, nervous system problems, GI problems, and blood diseases.
+Arsenic might also cause respiratory disease, heart disease, nervous system problems, GI problems, and blood diseases.

 Children might be exposed to more arsenic because they drink more water per kilogram than adults do.

-You may have limited exposure to arsenic when you bath or shower using water with arsenic as it gets on your skin and you might breathe in water droplets.
+You may also have some exposure to arsenic when you take a bath or shower using water with arsenic as it gets on your skin.
+You might also breathe in water droplets while bathing or showering.

 All public water supplies are checked for total arsenic.
-You can find out results from the supplier.
+You can find out results from your supplier.

-If you have a private water source, make sure to have a chemical test done to make sure it is safe to drink.
+If you have a private water source, do a chemical and trace metals test to make sure it’s safe to drink.
 Make sure to have your water sample tested by an accredited lab.

-If a consumer/well owner is concerned about arsenic in drinking water:
+If you are concerned about arsenic in your drinking water:

-After you have installed your system, have the treated water tested for total arsenic at a private accredited lab to make sure your system is working properly.
-Monitor and maintain your water treatment equipment according to manufacturer instructions.
+After you have installed your system, have your treated water tested for total arsenic at a private accredited lab to make sure your system is working properly.
+Monitor and maintain your water treatment equipment according to the manufacturer’s instructions.

-If you have any questions about arsenic in water, call
+If you have any questions about arsenic in drinking water, contact Alberta Health Services